-and every term of this series has a Fourier transform with support in an annulus of the form $2^j \mathcal{A}$.
-Lemma~2.69 in \cite{BCD-bk} implies that it suffices to control the $L^{\infty}$ norm of each term.
+where every term of this series has a Fourier transform with support in an annulus of the form $2^j \mathcal{A}$.
+Lemma~2.69 in \cite{BCD-bk} implies that it is enough to control the $L^{\infty}$ norm of each term.
 Let $\psi \in \mathcal{D}$ with support in an annulus be such that $\psi \equiv 1$ on $\mathcal{A}$.
 We have

 where $[(\psi(2^{- j} \cdot) \varphi(\varepsilon \cdot))(\dD), S_{j-1} u ]$ denotes the commutator.
-In the proof of Lemma 2.97 in \cite{BCD-bk}, it is shown that writing the Fourier multiplier as a convolution operator and applying a first order Taylor expansion and then Young's inequality yields
+In the proof of Lemma 2.97 in \cite{BCD-bk}, it is shown that writing the Fourier multiplier as a convolution operator and applying a first order Taylor expansion and then Young inequality yields to

 Now $\cF^{- 1}(f(2^{- j} \cdot) g(\varepsilon \cdot)) = 2^{j d} \cF^{- 1} ( f g( \varepsilon 2^j \cdot ) ) ( 2^j \cdot )$ for every $f, g$, and thus we have for every multi-index $\eta$ of order one

 where the last step follows because $\psi$ has compact support.
 For $j$ satisfying $\varepsilon 2^j \ge 1$ we obtain